-• Email: Chief Executive Officer or Athlete Representative
+• Email: Chief Executive Officer and Chair, Ethics and Judicial Committee

-Section 2: Processing of Complaint by Judicial Committee Chair:
+Section 2: Processing of Complaint by Ethics and Judicial Committee Chair:

-- A. The Judicial Committee Chair reviews the complaint after it has been filed to determine: - 1.
-Whether the allegations, if accepted as true, establish a violation of USABA bylaw or rules: - 2.
+- A. The Ethics and Judicial Committee Chair reviews the complaint after it has been filed to determine: - 1.
+Whether the allegations, if accepted as true, establish a violation of USABA bylaw or rules; - 2.
 Whether the complaint complies with the Bylaws; - 3.
-Whether the Judicial Committee has the authority to grant the relief requested. - B. If the Judicial Committee Chair determines that the complaint complies with all applicable requirements, the Judicial Committee Chair shall, within two weeks of receipt of the complaint: - 1.
+Whether the Ethics and Judicial Committee has the authority to grant the relief requested. - B. If the Ethics and Judicial Committee Chair determines that the complaint complies with all applicable requirements, the Ethics and Judicial Committee Chair shall, within two weeks of receipt of the complaint: - 1.
 Notify the Grievant, the Respondent, and the USABA Board of Directors' Chair of the complaint; - 2.
 Forward a copy of the complaint and any supporting documentation to the Respondent(s) at the Respondent's last known address or the address maintained in the USABA database or to the Respondent's representative, if such representative is known to USABA.
-The Respondent will be sent the complaint and supporting documents via mail and email.
+The Respondent will be sent the complaint and supporting documents via mail and email, and the transmission will include a statement that any party is entitled to have a representative.
 This will constitute "notice".
 The person responsible for sending the documents to the Respondent must use any expeditious delivery system that provides reasonable evidence of delivery to the addressee, which will constitute proof that notice of the Grievance was given to the Respondent; and - 3.
-After consultation with the other members of the Judicial Committee, appoint a Hearing Panel and forward the complaint and any supporting documentation to each panel member. - C. If the Judicial Committee Chair determines that the complaint does not comply with all applicable requirements, the Judicial Committee Chair must notify the Grievant.
+After consultation with the other members of the Ethics and Judicial Committee, appoint a Hearing Panel and forward the complaint and any supporting documentation to each panel member. - C. If the Ethics and Judicial Committee Chair determines that the complaint does not comply with all applicable requirements, the Ethics and Judicial Committee Chair must notify the Grievant.
 The notice must be in writing and explain the basis for the decision.
 The notice must be sent by any expeditious delivery system that provides reasonable evidence of delivery to the addressee, within two weeks of receipt of the complaint.
 The Grievant shall have no more than two weeks from receipt of such notice to amend the complaint so that it complies with applicable requirements.